 Stock Music track: Ol' Family Hearth

-Downhome and lively, this early country track is easy on the ears and catchy.
+Downhome and lively, this early country music is easy on the ears and catchy.
 The track builds up nicely with acoustic guitar accompanying slide (resonator) guitar backed up with bass, accordion, and percussion.
 It’s a great fit for commercials, themes, dramas, documentaries, and country lifestyle shows.
-Downhome / Lively / Slide Playing.
+Downhome / Lively / Slide Playing music.

 |Track ID number:||23197|